pgEdge/cli/cli/CLUSTER-README.md

-# CLI for Custer control
+# CLI for Cluster control
 Installation and configuration of a pgEdge SPOCK cluster

 ## Synopsis